mongodb/specifications/source/change-streams/change-streams.rst

     public onResumeTokenChanged(ResumeTokenCallback:(Document resumeToken) => void);
   }

-This MUST not be implemented in synchronous drivers.
+This MUST NOT be implemented in synchronous drivers.
 This MAY be implemented in asynchronous drivers.

 Not Blocking on Iteration
 ~~~~~~~~~~~~~~~~~~~~~~~~~